 Connecting to your workstation remotely

-Most newer machines are set to power down when not in use, before you can start a remote desktop session you will need to power your machine back on using Wake on Lan (WoL).
+Most newer machines are set to power down when not in use, so before you can start a remote desktop session you will need to power your machine back on using Wake on Lan (WoL).
 This can be done via a web page http://www-dyns.cl.cam.ac.uk/cgi/raven/boot-mc.cgi and entering either the MAC address of the machine you wish to wake up or its name.
-If the name does not work then you need to register the name/MAC pair for WoL by mailing sys-admin.
+If the name does not work, you need to register the name/MAC pair for WoL by mailing sys-admin.